 In December 2017 when Operation Restore Legacy started, Chombo was arrested by the military.
 It was believed that Chombo was held at the King George VI Barracks (Now Josiah Magama Tongogara Barracks) Chombo was arrested after the military claimed that he was one of the criminals around the then President Robert Mugabe who needed to be brought to justice for bringing suffering to Zimbabweans through acts of corruption.

-Chombo faced 3 counts dating 20 years ago.
-In the first count, Chombo was accused of forging documents that included a lease to acquire Subdivisions “K” Portion of Nthaba portion of Glen Lorne from City of Harare where he is said to have signed and manufactured a fraudulent lease agreement on 1 January 1997.
+Chombo faced 3 counts dating from 20 years before.
+On the first count, Chombo was accused of forging documents that included a lease to acquire Subdivisions “K” Portion of Nthaba portion of Glen Lorne from City of Harare where he is said to have signed and manufactured a fraudulent lease agreement on 1 January 1997.
 The city of Harare was said to have been prejudiced of $900 000.

 On the second count, criminal abuse of duty by a public officer, Chombo was accused of having received an application from City of Harare for a change of use for an open space in Helensvale into a residential area in September 2006.
 He allegedly used his Ministerial power as the Local Government Minister to allocate it to a company he co-owns, called Harvest–Net Enterprises.
 The property was valued at $2 700 000.